inventmarine/watchtower/README.md

 6cc4d2a9d1a5   centurylink/watchtower  Up 15 minutes                            watchtower
 ```

-Every few mintutes watchtower will pull the latest *centurylink/wetty-cli* image and compare it to the one that was used to run the "wetty" container.
+Every few minutes watchtower will pull the latest *centurylink/wetty-cli* image and compare it to the one that was used to run the "wetty" container.
 If it sees that the image has changed it will stop/remove the "wetty" container and then restart it using the new image and the same `docker run` options that were used to start the container initially (in this case, that would include the `-p 8080:3000` port mapping).

 ## Usage